christiskatsouris/ivxPredictive/README.md

 - Chan, N. H., & Wei, C. Z. (1987).
 Asymptotic inference for nearly nonstationary AR (1) processes.
 The Annals of Statistics, 1050-1063.
 - Chan, N. H. (1988).
 The parameter inference for nearly nonstationary time series.
 Journal of the American Statistical Association, 83(403), 857-862.
 - Dickey, D. A., & Fuller, W. A. (1981).
 Likelihood ratio statistics for autoregressive time series with a unit root.
 Econometrica: journal of the Econometric Society, 1057-1072.
-- Rao, M. M. (1978).
-Asymptotic distribution of an estimator of the boundary parameter of an unstable process.
-The Annals of Statistics, 185-190.
+- Lai, T. L., & Wei, C. Z. (1982).
+Least squares estimates in stochastic regression models with applications to identification and control of dynamic systems.
+The Annals of Statistics, 10(1), 154-166.
 - Phillips, P. C. B. (1987).
 Towards a unified asymptotic theory for autoregression.
 Biometrika, 74(3), 535-547.
 - Phillips, P. C. B. (1988).
 Regression theory for near-integrated time series.
 Econometrica: Journal of the Econometric Society, 1021-1043.
 - Phillips, P. C. B. & Perron, P. (1988).
 Testing for a unit root in time series regression.
 Biometrika, 75(2), 335-346.
+- Rao, M. M. (1978).
+Asymptotic distribution of an estimator of the boundary parameter of an unstable process.
+The Annals of Statistics, 185-190.

 ### 1990's